vikramsg/vikramsg.github.io/_posts/2026-02-15-an-introduction-to-react-next-from-a-backend-engineer.md

     Browser->>Browser: Reconcile React Tree
 </div>

-(But remember that if you mark some files as `use client` they increase bundle sizes, even though Next will still decide how much to render on the server vs what executes on the client.)

 But Next brings React's unopinionated nature to its API implementation.
-One can define API's in Next but its not very elegant and often can require a lot of boilerplate.
+One can define APIs in Next but it's not very elegant and often can require a lot of boilerplate to wire up correctly to the frontend.
 And the middleware/proxy thing is really confusing.
 People have resorted to various ways to make this easier.
 One popular way is to use [`tRPC`](https://trpc.io/) where you write backend code and call it from your frontend and `tRPC` handles most of the wiring and boilerplate.
-But it does not help if you need to build API's.
+But it does not help if you need to build REST/HTTP APIs.
 The most elegant solution that I have found to address this is to use [`Hono`](https://hono.dev/).
 It is not a full blown server like Express but is still plenty powerful.
-It can sit on top of Next and can be used to build API's while also having an RPC like interface similar to `tRPC`.
+It can sit on top of Next and can be used to build APIs while also having an RPC like interface similar to `tRPC`.
 And you know for sure that any code running inside `Hono` is running on the server, including the middleware!

 ## Disclaimer

 The blog post was completely written by a human, me!
-The diagrams were complete created by an LLM, Gemini (using Gemini 3 Pro Preview in the Gemini CLI)!
+The diagrams were completely created by an LLM, Gemini (using Gemini 3 Pro Preview in the Gemini CLI)!

+## Notes

+- In Next if you mark some files as `use client` they increase bundle sizes, even though Next will still decide how much to render on the server vs what executes on the client.
+- RSC stands for React Server Components which has more technical nuance but probably a subject for another blog post.
+Note also that Next has a Pages router which I have completely skipped over.